Thank you for reading our post, please rate this article at the end.

 Be Prepared

 With a limited window of opportunity after a rainstorm, it’s best to be ready to take full advantage of any eventuality.
-You can begin this process by finding out where baitfish will likely hide.
+You can begin this process by finding where baitfish are likely to hide.
 You can accomplish this with a bit of lake investigative work.

 Firstly, find places where water enters the lake.
-It’s better to find a location with a narrow entry, as the baitfish and bass will be more concentrated.
+It’s better to find a location with a narrow entry, as baitfish and bass will be more concentrated there.
 The feeding frenzy might last quite short, so knowing these locations before a rainstorm is a great way to prepare.
 You can catch some serious fish if you’re in the right location when the feeding begins.

 Armed with your barometer, you’ll be way ahead of the pack.
 Have a great time.